-- 1. Choose the ideal spot for your bird bath!
-We recommend somewhere where the base and saucer will sit sturdily without the need for glue. - Top tip!
-Select somewhere open where prying paws don't have any hiding places to pounce from and visiting birds have a good vantage point. - 2.
-Place down your sturdy base.
+1. Choose the ideal spot for your bird bath!
+We recommend somewhere where the base and saucer will sit sturdily without the need for glue.

+Top tip!
+Select somewhere open where prying paws don't have any hiding places to pounce from and visiting birds have a good vantage point.

+- 2. Place down your sturdy base.
 If you're using a pile of stacked materials such as bricks, lay them in a square large enough to hold the bowl or dish on top. - 3.
 Now put your bowl or dish on top of your base.
 Make sure it's durable enough for larger birds such as wood pigeons to land on without tipping over. - 4.
 Gather your stones together and arrange them so that birds can perch to drink without sliding around.
-Bees may also use the bath to drink from so try to put some smaller stones in for them to rescue themselves if they start to slip. - 5.
+Bees may also use the bath to drink from so these stones are important for them. - 5.
 Fill with clean, fresh water and see who comes to quench their thirst! - 6.
 Dependent on how popular your bird bath is, you'll need to wash it out regularly, scrub it and disinfect with vinegar diluted with water (we recommend 1 part vinegar to 9 parts water).
-Sparrows also like a dust bath after their water bath so look out for hollows in the soil that sparrows have made and leave them alone.